javefang/pyaqara/README.md

 ### Gateway function

 #### Set gateway light
-You can set the brightness and colour (RGB) of the gateway LED ring light, each parameter is an interger ranging from 0-255.
+You can set the brightness and color (RGB) of the gateway LED ring light, each parameter is an integer ranging from 0-255.

 ```
 # brightness: 77